radoi-teodor/OSCP-Methodology/README.md

 \- If reverse shell is not working, try transferring a msfvenom payload and executing it instead
 \- If commands are not recognized, use their absolute path, for example **powershell not recongnized**=\> **C:\\Windows\\System32\\WindowsPowerShell\\v1\.0\\powershell\.exe**

+\- Check **certificates**, maybe we find an interesting domain to add to our /etc/hoststo get a new website

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\- FROM [https://dev.to/hackin7/proving-grounds-tips-50ae](#https://dev.to/hackin7/proving-grounds-tips-50ae)

 \- The firewall of the machines may be configured to prevent reverse shell connections to most ports except the application ports =\> Use application port on your attacking machine for reverse shell